jhan125/aws-cloud-practitioner-essentials/module11/final-assessment.md

 ## 26. Which statement best describes Amazon GuardDuty?

-A service that lets you monitor network requests that come into your web applications
+A service that lets you monitor network requests that come into your web applications -> `AWS WAF`

-A service that provides intelligent threat detection for your AWS infrastructure and resources
+`A service that provides intelligent threat detection for your AWS infrastructure and resources`

-A service that helps protect your applications against distributed denial-of-service (DDoS) attacks
+A service that helps protect your applications against distributed denial-of-service (DDoS) attacks -> `Amazon Shield`

-A service that checks applications for security vulnerabilities and deviations from security best practices
+A service that checks applications for security vulnerabilities and deviations from security best practices -> `Amazon Inspector`

 > Answer: `B`